stijn-meijers/dracor-mcp/README.md

 - `comparative_analysis` - Template for comparing two plays
 - `gender_analysis` - Template for analyzing gender representation in a play
 - `historical_context` - Template for analyzing the historical context of a play
+- `full_text_analysis` - Template for analyzing the full text of a play

 ## How It Works